paritytech/polkadot-cloud/README.md

 # Polkadot Cloud

-A Monorepo of Polkadot Assets for Front End Dapps.
+A Monorepo and Platform Hosting Assets for Polkadot Dapps.

 ## Package Directory